History of Spinel Gemstones

 It was not until the nineteenth century that the structures of the many natural forms of spinel were finally recognized, as well as the astounding beauty and clarity of its range of colors.

-Mariners as early as the 11th century used this form of spinel known as lodestone, which literally means 'way stone', to magnetize their compasses and guide their ships at sea.
-This also saw the beginning of the art of cartography, as seamen began to plot the courses of their voyages and create the earliest maps of the world.
+Dating back to as early as the 11th century, mariners utilized a specific type of spinel called lodestone, meaning 'way stone', to magnetize their compasses and navigate their ships across the seas.
+This development also marked the inception of cartography, as sailors began charting their voyages and crafting the earliest world maps.

 |